 More than $25 million in mechanics’ liens that subcontractors have filed either separately or together are pending against the Aspen Club and general contractor PCL Construction Services.
 The filing of a mechanic’s lien is one of the first formal steps a contractor takes to collect on a debt when it is not promptly paid.

 PCL Construction, out of Denver, has pending litigation against the Aspen Club to foreclose a $17.7 million lien it filed against the Aspen Club on Sept.
 26.

-Now that FirstBank has set up GPIF Aspen Club, which filed its suit Jan.
-26 in Pitkin County District Court, the matter is being processed through the court system, while the treasurer's office is kept apprised of legal developments in the matter.
+With GPIF Aspen Club filing its suit Jan.
+26 in Pitkin County District Court, the matter is being processed through the court system, while the treasurer’s office is kept apprised of legal developments in the matter.

 GPIF Aspen Club and PCL Construction, along with Lakewood-based Ludvik Electric Co., filed a court brief Feb.
 19 noting that they are working on prioritizing the liens in an agreeable manner.

 Until that happens, both Ludvik and PCL could seek injunctive relief to delay the foreclosure sale, which currently is set for March 7, according to court papers.
 The parties said they plan to postpone to sale until March 28.